Winter Blues or Seasonal Affective Disorder

 The absence of sunlight is not the only potential cause of SAD.
 Researchers have found that genetic factors may play a role.
 Most people who develop SAD have at least one close family member with a history of depression.

 As well, women are significantly more likely to develop the condition than men.
-Of course, being a woman and having a family member who struggles with depression does not mean that a person will develop SAD; these factors could be better thought of as connections rather than causes.
+Of course, being a woman and having a family member who struggles with depression does not mean that a person will develop SAD.
+These factors could be better thought of as connections rather than causes.

 What helps SAD?

-- Light therapy: Light therapy is another effective way to manage SAD symptoms at home or work.
-It involves the regular use of a specially designed light therapy box that mimics the natural light of the sun’s rays.
-The most effective light therapy boxes emit 10,000 lux (a measurement of light intensity), and require about 15 minutes to one hour of exposure per day.
+Light therapy involves the regular use of a specially designed light therapy box that mimics the natural light of the sun’s rays.
+The most effective light therapy boxes emit 10,000 lux (a measurement of light intensity).
+You need about 15 minutes to one hour of exposure per day.
 It is best used within one hour of waking up, and can also be beneficial when used mid-day.
-Light therapy boxes can be placed within your peripheral vision (up to 2 ft. away), meaning you can engage in your usual daily tasks (e.g. reading, writing, drinking your morning coffee) with minimal disruption.
-The cost of such boxes has decreased in recent years, making them more affordable to those in need.
-However, light therapy boxes may not be suitable for everyone.
-Negative side effects of light therapy can include eye strain, headaches, agitation, and nausea.
-Insomnia may result from late night exposure, and hypomania has been found in rare cases.
-It is important to do research and consult with your treating physician before making the investment into a light therapy box.
+You can place a light therapy box up to 2 ft. away, meaning you can do your usual morning routine while having the light on.